CLR Color Spectrum File Format

 OpacityNodes

-Subsequent lines define the color anchor points, one per line.
-Alpha is not included in Version 1 files.
-Each line has the following space-delimited fields:
+The lines following the header define the color anchor nodes, with one point per line.
+Each line contains the following space-delimited fields:

 Element